Bill Bailey: Early stand-up

 Bailey began touring the country with comedians such as Mark Lamarr.
-In 1984, he formed a double act, the Rubber Bishops, with Toby Longworth (a fellow former pupil at King Edward's, Bath).
-It was there that Bailey began developing his own style, mixing in musical parodies with deconstructions of or variations on traditional jokes ("How many amoebas does it take to change a lightbulb?
-One, no two!
-No four!
-No eight...").
-Longworth left to join the Royal Shakespeare Company (RSC) in 1989 and was replaced by Martin Stubbs.
+In 1984, he formed a double act, the Rubber Bishops, with Toby Longworth, It was there that Bailey began developing his own style, mixing in musical parodies with deconstructions of or variations on traditional jokes.
+Longworth moved on in 1989, joining the Royal Shakespeare Company (RSC), and was replaced by Martin Stubbs.

-Stubbs later quit to pursue a more serious career, and in 1994 Bailey performed Rock at the Edinburgh Festival Fringe with Sean Lock, a show about an ageing rockstar and his roadie, script-edited by comedy writer Jim Miller.
+Stubbs later quit, and in 1994 Bailey performed Rock at the Edinburgh Festival Fringe with Sean Lock, a show about an ageing rockstar and his roadie, script-edited by comedy writer Jim Miller.
 It was later serialised for the Mark Radcliffe show on BBC Radio 1.
 The show's attendances were not impressive and on one occasion the only person in the audience was comedian Dominic Holland.
 Bailey almost gave up comedy to take up a telesales job.

-He went solo the next year with the one man show Bill Bailey's Cosmic Jam.
-The show led to a recording at the Bloomsbury Theatre in London which was broadcast in 1997 on Channel 4 as a one-hour special called Bill Bailey Live.
-It was not until 2005 that this was released on DVD uncut and under its original title.
-It marked the first time that Bailey had been able to tie together his music and post-modern gags with the whimsical rambling style he is now known for.
+He went solo the next year with the one-man show Bill Bailey's Cosmic Jam.
+Bailey combined his post-modern jokes with music in his whimsical rambling style at the Bloomsbury Theatre in London, which was broadcast in 1997 on Channel 4 as a one-hour special called Bill Bailey Live.

 After supporting Donna McPhail in 1995 and winning a Time Out award, he returned to Edinburgh in 1996 with a show that was nominated for the Perrier Comedy Award.
-Amongst the other nominees was future Black Books co-star Dylan Moran, who narrowly beat him in the closest vote in the award's history.

-Bailey won the Best Live Stand-Up award at the British Comedy Awards in 1999.
+Bailey won Best Live Stand-Up award at the British Comedy Awards in 1999.